woss/ipwb/README.rst

       $ docker container run -it --rm -p 5000:5000 oduwsdl/ipwb

-The container will run an IPFS daemon, index WARCs, and replay using the newly created index.
+The container will run an IPFS daemon, index a sample WARC file, and replay it using the newly created index.
 It will take a few seconds to be ready, then the replay will be accessible at http://localhost:5000/ with a sample archived page.
-To index and replay your own WARC file, run the following command:
+To index and replay your own WARC file, mount your WARC store at `/warc` using `-v` (or `--volume`) flag and run the following command:

 .. code-block:: bash

+      $ docker container run -it --rm -v /path/to/warc/folder:/warc oduwsdl/ipwb ipwb index /warc/custom.warc.gz > /cdxj/custom.cdxj
-      $ docker container run -it --rm -p 5000:5000 -v /path/to/warcs:/warcs -e WARCS_PATH=/warcs/custom.warc.gz oduwsdl/ipwb
+      $ docker container run -it --rm -p 5000:5000 oduwsdl/ipwb ipwb replay /cdxj/custom.cdxj

+Generated index files (CDXJ) and the IPFS store can also be persisted using volumes.
+Bind mount corresponding host directories at `/cdxj` and `/ipfs`.

 To build an image from the source, run the following command from the directory where the source code is checked out.